The untangling number of 3-periodic tangles: Framework for 3-periodic entanglements of curves

 \subsection{3-periodic tangles and their diagrams}

-A \textit{3-periodic tangle} $K$ is a disjoint collection of simple curves that is invariant by translations along three vectors generating the space $\mathbb{R}^3$.
-Simple examples of 3-periodic tangles, where all of the filaments are straight, are the six invariant rod packings with cubic crystallographic symmetry $\Pi^{\star}$, $\Pi^{+}$, $\Sigma^{+}$, $\Omega^{+}$, $\Gamma$, and $\Sigma^{\star}$ studied in \cite{OKeeffe:au0217}, as shown in Fig. \ref{fig:six_rod_packings}.
+A \textit{3-periodic tangle} $K$ is a disjoint collection of simple curves that is invariant under translations along three vectors generating the space $\mathbb{R}^3$.
+Simple examples of 3-periodic tangles, where all of the filaments are straight, are the six invariant rod packings with cubic crystallographic symmetry $\Pi^{\star}$, $\Pi^{+}$, $\Sigma^{+}$, $\Omega^{+}$, $\Gamma$, and $\Sigma^{\star}$ studied in \cite{OKeeffe:au0217} and shown in figure \ref{fig:six_rod_packings}.

-Due to the periodicity of a given 3-periodic tangle, there exists a lattice of translations $\Lambda$ isomorphic to $\mathbb{Z}^3$, which we call lattice of periodicity (crystal lattice), that is naturally associated to it.
-With a choice of basis, the quotient of $K$ by $\Lambda$ yields a structure that is identified to a link embedded in the 3-torus $\mathbb{T}^3 = \mathbb{S}^1 \times \mathbb{S}^1 \times \mathbb{S}^1 $.
-By a link in $\mathbb{T}^3$ we mean a disjoint embedding of closed curves in the $3$-torus.
-Such a quotient, that we call \textit{unit cell}, generates $K$, and is delimited by a parallelepiped with identified faces representing the $3$-torus.
-An example of a unit cell of a 3-periodic tangle is shown in Fig. \ref{fig:pi_plus_u2_uc_xyz}.
+Due to the periodicity of a given 3-periodic tangle, there exists a domain, delimited by a parallelepiped with identified opposite faces (a 3-torus), that we call a \textit{unit cell} and that generates the entire 3-periodic tangle.
+An example of a unit cell is shown in figure \ref{fig:pi_plus_u2_uc_xyz}.
 A parallelepiped delimiting a unit cell can always be rectified to a cube, which we do for simplicity in this paper.